How to Help a Teen With Anxiety (Parent Guide)

 Leading to panic attacks

-Connected to eating concerns, depression, or self-esteem issues
+Connected to eating concerns, depression, trauma, self-esteem issues, or self-harm concerns

 Not improving despite support at home